Nudibranch

 Leafy Seadragon

-Where is it found: Australia
+Where it’s found: Western coast of Australia

 The Leafy Seadragon has near-perfect camouflage when around seaweed